 - The amount of gold in your leaf.
 24kt genuine gold leaf is 100% pure but also the most delicate.
 You can find a wide variety of gold leaf colors, thanks to combinations made with added metals.
 For example, when copper is mixed with gold, the color of the leaf is much richer.
 When silver is added, the gold looks paler.

 - How combinations affect corrosion.
 While adding color to the gold leaf is fine, it does affect how long it will last outside.
-If you have a 23 kt leaf of gold, the copper or silver added is so minuscule that the durability is not altered.
+If you have a 23 kt genuine gold leaf, the copper or silver added is so minuscule that the durability is not altered.
 Avoid choosing anything that is less than 23 kt, because those will corrode at a much faster pace.
 Use imitation gold leaf and anything 6kt to 22kt for indoor applications only.

 - Weight and thickness of your gold leaf.
 The heavier the gold leaf you use, the better it will endure the outdoors.
 Ideally, you want between 18-23 grams per 1,000 leaves.
 Anything thinner than that will fall apart.

-6 Steps for Applying Gold Leaf on Exterior Surfaces
+6 Steps for Applying Genuine Gold Leaf on Exterior Surfaces

 Now that you know which kind of gold leaf to use outdoors, let’s take a look at the steps: